A degree in economics provides you with an array of subject-specific and transferable skills highly sought after by employers

 Remember that many employers accept applications from graduates with any degree subject, so don’t restrict your thinking to the jobs listed here.

-In order to find out more about work in economics, you could consider applying for a place on the Government Economic Service (GES) summer vacation placement scheme, which offers work experience opportunities for 6-12 weeks.
+In order to find out more about the work of economists in government, you could consider applying for a place on the Government Economic Service (GES) summer vacation placement scheme, which offers work experience opportunities ranging from six to 12 weeks.
 Individual government departments may also be able to offer work experience and you should contact the department directly to find out more.

 You could also consider work experience or work shadowing in areas such as accountancy and finance.
 Contact local employers to see if they can help you.

-Any work experience is good experience as it allows you to build essential skills in a variety of areas such as teamwork, communication and time management.
-Contact local volunteering or charity organisations for more information, or you could try Do-it for volunteering opportunities.
+Any work experience is useful as it allows you to build essential skills in a variety of areas including team working, communication and time management.
+Contact local volunteering or charity organisations such as Do-it for volunteering opportunities.

 Search for placements and find out more about work experience and internships.